TheAwesomeAJ/Hackclub-Mobile/docs/BACKEND.md

 # Backend
 Auth is handled using better-auth and backend is handled by convex.
-Convex The better-auth api runs on convex api routes, and was set up following [this guide](https://convex-better-auth.netlify.app/framework-guides/expo).
+The better-auth api runs on convex api routes, and was set up following [this guide](https://convex-better-auth.netlify.app/framework-guides/expo).
 ## Development Setup
 ### Run convex dev command to set up locally or cloud